-C. Goods and services tax paid on acquisition of assets or on incurring expenses

-Expenses and assets are recognised net of the goods and services tax paid, except when the tax incurred on a purchase of assets or availing of services is not recoverable from the taxation authority, in which case, the tax paid is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable.
+C. Goods and services tax paid on acquisition of assets or on incurring expenses for assets are recognized net of the goods and services tax paid, except when the tax incurred on a purchase of assets or availing of services is not recoverable from the taxation authority, in which case, the tax paid is recognized as part of the cost of acquisition of the asset or as part of the expense item as applicable.